V. Planning and assessment

 Operations planning process (OPP) phases at operational/ component level

 During planning for operations, the CIMIC planners will lead the X9 contribution to the OPP.
-This will include input in the development of the comprehensive preparation of the operational environment (CPOE – X2 led) and the contribution of CIMIC planners to each operations planning group (X5 or X35 led).
+This will include input in the development of the comprehensive understanding of the operational environment (CUOE – X2 led) and the contribution of CIMIC planners to each operations planning group (X5 or X35 led).
 CIMIC contribution to OPP will be briefly explained below.
 CIMIC functional planning guide (CFPG) can be referred to for detailed information.

 Initial situational awareness (Phase 1)